jbatnozic/N.E.W.-40.000/Codices/Necrons.md

   ### IDEAS:
   - Terrifying aura (strain)
-  - Alternate between using 2 Command Protocols and no Command Protocols
+  - Alternate between using 2 Command Protocols and no Command Protocols (Short-Circuit  Tactician)
   - Re-roll all melee hit and wound rolls
   - Gain Deep Strike; he and 1 unit he's joining autopass Exhaustion roll
   - +2" M (counts for Relentless March)
   - Undying (whatever that does)
-  - Refund CP on 5+
+  - Refund CP on 5+ (Logistics Optimizer)
   - Something else for endurance
   - Gain NOBLE keyword